 You can also put the functions of modules into the global namespace when using GHCI.
 If you're in GHCI and you want to be able to call the functions exported by Data.List, do this:

-Prelude> :m + Data.List Prelude Data.List>
+ghci> :m + Data.List ghci>

 If we want to load up the names from several modules inside GHCI, we don't have to do :m + several times, we can just load up several modules at once.